uQr/cordova-docs/articles/getting-started/tutorial-nuget.md

     > Note that the file locations used may change, depending on the NuGet package and your project structure.
 You may have to modify the source accordingly.

     After defining the destination, we simply use the `shelljs` module to perform the actual copy into a `www/lib` folder.
-Now you may refer to the JavaScript files in their new location in your `www/index.html` file!
+Now you may refer to the JavaScript files in their new location in your `www/index.html` file.